ESKYoung/Secret-Santa-Mailer/README.md

 3. ``secret_santa_pairings`` randomly pairs Secret Santas with each other; and
 4. ``call_postman`` generates an email for each Secret Santa telling them of their chosen gift recipient, with an embedded festive ``GIF``.
     * ``mime_giphy`` temporarily downloads a random, PG-13 or safer, festive ``GIF``, and generates a MIME image.

+## Known issues

+Although the code doesn't display pairings, you could find this out in the "Sent" folder of your chosen mailbox.

 ## Running the tests